njtierney/geotargets/README.md

 `geotargets` is still undergoing development, and we would love for people to use the package to kick the tyres.
-We are using it in our own work, but feel it is appropriate that users use the package with the understanding the API could change in subtle or breaking ways.
+We are using it in our own work, but want users to know that the API could change in subtle or breaking ways.

 # Examples